Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 <p class="caption">(\#fig:lri-scheme)Derivation of the Limiting Rooting Index: (left) soil pH values and corresponding LRI, (right) coarse fragments and corresponding LRI [@Leenaars2018].</p>
 </div>

-By using the package, one can determine Limiting Rooting Index, which can be a good indicator of the effective rooting depth.
+By using the GSIF package, one can determine Limiting Rooting Index, which can be a good indicator of the effective rooting depth.
 Consider the following soil profile from Nigeria [@Leenaars2012]: